Melvil Dewey: Lake Placid Club and other reforms

-His theories of spelling reform (to which end he founded the Spelling Reform Association in 1886) found some local success at Lake Placid: there is an "Adirondak Loj" in the area, and dinner menus of the club used his reformed spelling.
+His theories of spelling reform (to which end he founded the Spelling Reform Association in 1886 and later the Simplified Spelling Board) found some local success at Lake Placid.
+There was an "Adirondak Loj" in the area, and the dinner menus of the club used his reformed spelling.
 A September 1927 menu is headed "Simpler spelin" and features dishes like hadok, poted beef with noodls, parsli or masht potato, butr, steamd rys, letis, and ys cream.
 It also advises guests that "All shud see the butiful after-glo on mountains to the east just before sunset.
 Fyn vu from Golfhous porch."

 Lake Placid also acted as a conference center hosting meetings promoting reform movements, such as the September 1899 conference on "home science" chaired by Ellen Swallow Richards, a pioneer of what later came to be called "home economics".

 Dewey was an early promoter of winter sports in Lake Placid and was active in arranging the 1932 Winter Olympics there.
 He was also a founder of the Lake Placid Club Education Foundation in 1922.
 Under his leadership, the Northwood School (Lake Placid, New York) prospered.
 He was also a founder of the Adirondack Music Festival in 1925, and served as a trustee of the Chautauqua Institution.

 In 1926, he established a southern branch of the Lake Placid Club in Florida.
 Dewey supported the idea of Lake Stearns in Florida formally changing its name to Lake Placid, Florida.

 Controversies

-Dewey established a pattern of making powerful enemies early in life, and many of his friends found him difficult as well.
+Dewey established a pattern of making powerful enemies early in life.
+Many of his friends found him difficult as well.
 As one biographer put it, "Although he did not lack friends, they were becoming a little weary of coming to his defense, so endless a process had it become."

 Sexual harassment

 Another biography refers to Dewey's "old nemesis—a persistent inability to control himself around women" as a chronic cause of trouble on the job.
 For decades, Dewey refused to stop his "unwelcome hugging, unwelcome touching, certainly unwelcome kissing" with female subordinates and others, according to biographer Wayne A. Wiegand.
-When Dewey opened his School of Library Economy at Columbia College to women, it was rumored that he asked for their bust sizes with their applications.
-Though the rumor turned out to be false, he did require a photograph from each female applicant since "you cannot polish a pumpkin".
+When Dewey opened his School of Library Economy at Columbia College to women, he asked for a photograph from each female applicant since "you cannot polish a pumpkin".